metarush/log-once/README.md

 ```

-Note: To mark a log row as read, set the `read` column to `1` or you can simply delete the row.
+Note: To mark a log row as read, set the `alreadyRead` column to `1` or you can simply delete the row.

 ## Notifiers